-Charging stations for smaller batteries are available to you in the Adult Leader Lounge at the Dining Hall.
+Charging stations for smaller batteries are available to you in the Adult Leader Lounge at the Dining Hall or outside the Quartermaster Building

 Charging Your Electronic Devices:

 Unit leaders that need to charge their portable electronic devices (such as cell phones, laptops, etc.) can do so in the Camp Office where several power strips are available to charge your devices in a secure location.